 Like any other sports activity, scuba diving offers many benefits and then some more.
 The thrill and excitement of scuba diving and the sense of adventure that is brought is an adrenaline-boosting experience that can provide the perfect holiday or the break from work.
 In addition, there are multiple benefits of scuba diving in terms of health and wellbeing.
 It has multiple benefits on the mind and body, whether one is a recreational diver or a professional diver.
 Some of these are listed below will help you realize that the good effects of scuba diving go much beyond making you feel great or help you unwind and relax.

-- Breathing exercise: The breathing pattern of a diver while breathing from his air tank is slow and deep.
-This pattern of breathing is helps in reducing the heart beat rate and an overall steady breathing pattern which results in a calm state of mind.
+The breathing pattern of a diver while breathing from his air tank is slow and deep.
+This pattern of breathing helps in reducing the heartbeat rate and an overall steady breathing pattern which results in a calm state of mind.
 This is a pattern which is quite similar to various breathing patterns recommended by Yoga to bring about health benefits.
-This is also beneficial for overall health of the lungs and has in some cases helped people with conditions like asthma.
-So as you can see that scuba diving is one unique activity that can provide you physical activity along with a meditative state of mind.
+This is also beneficial for the overall health of the lungs and has in some cases helped people with conditions like asthma.
+So as you can see that scuba diving is one unique activity that can provide you with physical activity along with a meditative state of mind.
+Recommend Related Guide: BEST WOMEN BCD, REVIEWS/BUYERS GUIDE/COMPARISON CHART Best BCD – Reviews and Top Picks Best Dive Computer– Reviews and Top Picks

-- Exposure to nature: The great variety of marine life that a diver can observe can bring about a profound feeling of being close to nature in him or her.
-I am sure you have seen the brightly coloured marine lives in various movies which can be truly awe inspiring.
-The closeness to the variety of colourful marine life that a diver can experience is not only beneficial to his own mood but also inculcates the deep sense of living in harmony with nature and the need for maintaining an ecological balance in him.
+The great variety of marine life that a diver can observe can bring about a profound feeling of being close to nature in him or her.
+I am sure you have seen the brightly colored marine lives in various movies which can be truly awe-inspiring.
+The closeness to the variety of colorful marine life that a diver can experience is not only beneficial to his own mood but also inculcates the deep sense of living in harmony with nature and the need for maintaining an ecological balance in him.
 In our busy lives, diving can provide the missing element of being in contact with a natural environment.

-- Stress reliever: It is no doubt that diving is a great stress reliever.
+It is no doubt that diving is a great stress reliever.
 A diver is immersed in his own world concentrating at the environment in which he is without the worries and troubles of the outside world filtering in his mind.
-This has multiple benefits, giving the body and mind to realign themselves totheir natural and normal states by shaking off various issues that bind the mind down.
+This has multiple benefits, giving the body and mind to realign themselves to their natural and normal states by shaking off various issues that bind the mind down.
 So once you come out of the dive, there is no doubt that your mind will feel refreshed and will be brimming with positive energy.

-- Socializing: Sharing a diving holiday is a great way to spend time with friends and family but if you are going alone, it is also a good way to meet and mix with like minded people.
+also, a good way to meet and mix with like-minded people.
 Going together for a dive with a buddy or a partner is a great way to work as a team with someone who loves the sport as well.
 This is why divers share the experiences together and bond well with each other in many get together sessions.
 In case you are eager to make new friends and meet new people, diving is the right adventure sport for you.

 A Few Suggestions for Kids